 The Physical Carbon Pump: Downwelling and Upwelling Currents

 Downwelling currents occur in areas where cold, denser water sinks.
 These downwelling currents bring dissolved CO2 down to the deep ocean.
-Once there, the CO2 moves into slow-moving deep ocean currents where it stays for hundreds of years.
-As a matter of fact, some of this CO2 in these deep moving currents has been there before the industrial revolution began in the 1800s!
+Once there, the CO2 moves into slow-moving deep ocean currents staying there for hundreds of years.

-Examine the image on the right of the "Ocean's Conveyor Belt of Deep Ocean and Surface Currents" and then watch a NASA video that animates ocean currents.
+Examine the image on the right of the "Ocean's Conveyor Belt of Deep Ocean and Surface Currents" and then watch the NASA video below that animates ocean currents.
 As you watch the video, visualize carbon compounds moving along with these currents.